-^{xvi} Note, being 'unable to pay bills' refers to there being an issue with the mobile money mechanisms which prevented
+^{xvi} Note, being 'unable to pay bills' refers to there being an issue with the mobile money mechanisms which prevented the money transfer from going through, not that customers did not have sufficient funds to pay their bills.

 4.4.
 Monthly variations in complaints volumes signal emerging customer concerns